 In the professional era France have had more than a helping hand in the Six Nations from their knackered British and Irish opponents.
 Four of France’s seven title wins in the Five/Six Nations since 1995 – including the Grand Slams of 1998 and 2010 – have come the season after Lions tours, when Home Unions’ players are usually hanging.

 Lions players are often left drained or injured by the demands of the four-yearly crusade to the Southern Hemisphere.
-By comparison, France's summer tours usually generate nothing close to the ferocity of a Lions series, with their limp pro era record of zero wins in eight Tests on Australian soil and one win in 11 Tests on soil telling the tale.
+By comparison, France’s summer tours usually generate nothing close to the ferocity of a Lions series, with their limp pro era record of zero wins in eight Tests on Australian soil and one win in 11 Tests on New Zealand soil telling the tale.
 The only uplift comes from a lost three, won two, drawn one record in South Africa.

 A couple of French rugby journalists who crossed the Tasman Sea to Australia to cover the end of the 2013 Lions tour after France had been whitewashed 3-0 in New Zealand are good witnesses.
 They said that in terms of intensity and sense of occasion France against the All Blacks was like a vicar’s tea party compared to a Lions tour.